huntj88/ManualDependencyInjection/README.md

 # ManualDependencyInjection

-i made this to make dependency injection easier to understand its all with concrete classes, but you could build it with interfaces using the same principles to make it testable
+I made this to make dependency injection easier to understand

+Its all with concrete classes, but you could build it with interfaces using the same principles to make it testable

-cause then you could swap out the arguments in the constructor with test mocks but everywhere since everything is injected via DI
+Then you could swap out the arguments in the constructors with test mocks

 start with the `me.jameshunt.m` package, and once you understand how they are connected, then go look in the `me.jameshunt.di` package